 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Association to retain as funds of perpetual duration.
 When donor endowment deficits exist, they are classified as a reduction of unrestricted net assets.
-Deficits of this nature reported in unrestricted net assets were \$0 and \$22,000 at December 31, 2015 and 2014, respectively.
+Deficits of this nature reported in unrestricted net assets were \$0 at December 31, 2016 and 2015.
 These deficiencies resulted from unfavorable market fluctuations that occurred during prior years and continued appropriation for expenditures that were deemed prudent by the Association.